chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 for BMC firmware development.
-Unlike the traditional BMC LINUX solutions have lots of proprietary codes, openBMC can be a standard and all designs or changes must be reviewed based on common principles, which enhance  reliability and compatibity of firmware with other systems or services.**

-**Since there are more and more cloud providers participate in OpenBMC development, it's a good chance to talk about this new framework and how it would affect server management in the future.**
+Unlike the traditional BMC LINUX solutions have lots of proprietary codes, openBMC can be a standard and all designs or changes must be reviewed based on common principles, which enhance  reliability and compatibity of firmware with other systems or services.Since there are more and more cloud providers participate in OpenBMC development, it's a good opportunity to talk about this new framework and how it would affect server management in the future.**

 ## Baseband Management Controller (BMC)
 BMC is a micro-system embedded in server motherboards.
 It connects with a variety